AgentMC/Sao18/Translate/En/PR-III-01.md

 The dragon's beak shines clear blue.

 When she glanced next to her, red light is leaking from the main gun of the second aircraft.
-It seems that Lauranei has chosen a thermal attack.
+It seems that Laurannay has chosen a thermal attack.

 The cosmic animal approaching already in just a thousand mels, spread eight tentacles ready for attack.

-Suteica breathed in a lot and tried to shout a shooting command.
+Stika breathed in a lot and tried to shout a shooting command.

 However——.

 『Wait ... ...
-Wait, Sutey!
+Wait, Stee!
 That is ... ...!』

-Lauranei's startled voice passed through the right ear.
+Laurannay's startled voice passed through the right ear.

 She thought, _what ever ... does she_, —— that moment.

-Suteica also saw it.
+Stika also saw it.

 A star comes down.